 1. Qualify the risk

-A Desk Based Assessment (DBA) is carried out to research the site history.
+A Desk Based Assessment (DBA) should be carried out to research the site history, in advance of contacting SUMO.

 2. Carry out a non-invasive site investigation